Frisky Dingo

-A spin-off show, The Xtacles, premiered on November 9, 2008, but only two episodes were aired prior to the production company's closure.
+A spin-off show, The Xtacles, premiered on November 9, 2008, but only the two-episode premiere aired prior to the production company's closure, with no further episodes produced.

 Origins

 Frisky Dingo was created by 70/30 Productions, the same group of animators who worked on Sealab 2021.
 The show's name during development was Whiskey Tango.
 Because a band was already using the name, it was changed to Whiskey Tango Six.
 This name was determined not to be sufficiently distinct to avoid infringement suits, so the creators jokingly said they would call the show Frisky Dingo, and the name remained.
 In episode 113, Killface can be seen entering "Frisky Dingo" into the Annihilatrix launch terminal; this is mentioned in the second episode of the second season, where Sinn/Hooper remarks that "Frisky Dingo" is the launch code for the Annihilatrix.

 According to an article in Atlanta Magazine, Whiskey Tango Six was going to be the name of the six-member superhero group on which the show focused, headed by husband and wife Jack and Grace Taggart.
 The team flew around in a spaceship called the Glennis.
 Killface was going to be the main villain, but not a major character.
 During revisions of the show's scripts, Killface became the focus of the show.
 When Whiskey Tango Six was replaced with Xander Crews/Awesome X and the Xtacles is not known.